waleedmebane/allsembly-prototype/README.md

 With pytest installed, simply run pytest from the main directory of the distribution by typing `pytest`.
-It will automatically discover the tests (which are in the subdirectory "tests"), run them, and report the results.
+It will automatically discover the tests (which are in the subdirectory "test"), run them, and report the results.

 pytest may be installed with `python3.7 -m pip install pytest`.